blakkan/CabStuff/README.md

 The ETL flow is:

 1. Load monthly ride data from source .csv files on Amazon S3.
 We're currently using July 1, 2014 to June 30, 2016 as our model training period.
-(If users choose to retain the raw .csv files, each month only one additiional month's data will need to be fetched).
+(If users choose to retain the raw .csv files, each month only one additional month's data will need to be fetched).
 2. Strip header lines from ride .csv files
 3. Copy into single hive table with consolidated, uniform format for all ride services
 4. Load historical weather from source  nyGSODWeather.csv files